anyoptimization/pymoo/docs/source/interface/result.md

 +++

-After an algorithm has been executed a result object is returned.
-In the following, single- and multi-objective runs with and without constraints are shown and the corresponding `Result` object is explained:
+After an algorithm has been executed, a result object is returned.
+In the following, single- and multi-objective runs with and without constraints are shown, and the corresponding `Result` object is explained:

 ```{code-cell} ipython3
 from pymoo.algorithms.soo.nonconvex.ga import GA